Queets, Washington

 Queets is an unincorporated community and census-designated place (CDP) in Grays Harbor and Jefferson counties, Washington, United States.
-The population was 174 at the 2010 census.
+The population was 136 at the 2020 census, down from 174 at the 2010 census.
 The primary residents of the community are Native Americans of the Quinault Indian Nation.

+Etymology

+Queets gets its name from the Queets River which it borders.
+According to William Bright The Queets River gets its name from the Quinault word q'ʷícx̣ʷ.